How To Thrive as a Creative Without Facebook, Instagram, or Twitter

 I did tentatively try Facebook, Instagram, and Twitter for two days back in November of 2017.

 But because I’m an introvert I felt overwhelmed by the billions of strangers racing by.
 And because I’m also a card-carrying tin foil hat type with a fear of data mining (pre-Cambridge Analytica) I freaked after two days, closed my accounts, and ran screaming into the hills.
-I’m currently trying Pinterest, but even that platform bugs me now.
+I’m currently trying Pinterest again, but its recent changes bug me.
+You?